-From a public policy perspective, it is important to balance the concerns of small business owners with the economic health of the city, state or nation in question.
-That means understanding how a minimum wage increase could affect small and midsize businesses, and how to implement increases so as not to shock the local economy.
+In order to create balance between businesses and the economic health of the city, state or nation, there needs to be a conversation about the effects of an increased minimum wage.
+This means understanding how it could affect small and midsize businesses, and how to implement increases so as not to shock the local economy.

 What is the federal minimum wage?

-Introduced in 1938 as part of the Fair Labor Standards Act, the federal minimum wage provides a threshold below which wages cannot legally drop – with some notable exceptions, such as jobs that generate tips alongside an hourly wage.
+Introduced in 1938 as part of the Fair Labor Standards Act (FLSA), the federal minimum wage provides a threshold below which wages cannot legally drop – with some notable exceptions, such as jobs that generate tips alongside an hourly wage.

 The current federal minimum wage is $7.25 per hour.
-The last time it was increased was July 24, 2009, when it increased from $6.55 for all covered, nonexempt workers to $7.25.
-Nearly 11 years have passed since then, which is the longest period of time without an increase in the federal minimum wage since its creation in 1938.
+The last time it increased was July 24, 2009, when it went from $6.55 for all covered, nonexempt workers to $7.25.
+More than 12 years have passed since then, which is the longest period without an increase to the federal minimum wage since its inception.

 Tracking the value of the federal minimum wage against inflation

 It is not just the nominal minimum wage that matters, but also its purchasing power against the contemporary cost of living.
-While the federal minimum wage has increased from 25 cents per hour in 1938 to $7.25 per hour today, it is not indexed to inflation.
+While the federal minimum wage has increased from 25 cents per hour in 1938 to $7.25 per hour today, it is not indexed to inflation (the decline in purchasing power of a dollar, which is expressed by an increase in costs of living, including housing, transportation, utilities and necessary goods like groceries).
 Therefore, over time, the real value of the minimum wage has declined substantially.

-Since 2009, when the federal minimum wage was last raised, the value has dropped by 17% due to inflation.
-Inflation is the decline in purchasing power of a dollar, which is expressed by an increase in costs of living, including housing, transportation, utilities and necessary goods like groceries.
-Since 1968, when the federal minimum wage was $1.60 per hour – or at its peak value of $10.54 per hour in 2019 dollars – the value of the minimum wage has declined by more than 30%.
+Since 2009, when the federal minimum wage was last raised, the value has dropped by 21% due to inflation.
+Since 1968, when the federal minimum wage was $1.60 per hour – or at its peak value of $11.12 per hour in 2021 dollars – the value of the minimum wage has declined by more than 34%.